Guess What Breeds These Cartoon Dogs Are

 Answer: I think Lockjaw is either a giant English Bulldog or giant Pug.
 With a tuning fork on his head.
 Go figure.

 What Type of Dog is Muttley?

 Answer: The show’s producers Hanna and Barbera said Muttley was a mixed breed, and they even provided a lineage!
 He’s part Airedale, Bloodhound, Pointer, and indeterminate “hunting dog.”
 Muttley was famous for his wheezing snicker.

-Ren of Ren and Stimpy is what type of dog?
+Here’s Ren of Ren and Stimpy.

 I’ll finish my review of cartoon dogs with Underdog.